mlpack/blog/content/blog/SaurabhBlog1.md

 mlpack dependencies (boost-math boost-program_options boost-unit_test_framework
 boost-serialization arpack txt2man binutils-dev cmake g++ make git openblas lapack-dev doxygen) to reduce the size to ~ 200 MB i.e. a 2x optimization in size.
-To make the container more secure, instead of root a new user id added to the container.
+To make the container more secure, instead of root a new user is added to the container.
 For hardening, unsetting of all setuid bits is done, [followed this blog](https://blog.tutum.co/2015/02/03/hardening-containers-disable-suid-programs/) .
 And, finally following the coding standards set by mlpack.